Blog

 Core Strengths:

-• Simplicity: By far the easiest UI to learn.
-It demystifies Kubernetes concepts (Namespaces, PVCs) into simple forms.
+• Simplicity: Features by far the easiest UI to learn, demystifying complex K8s concepts (Namespaces, PVCs) into simple, readable forms.

-• Lightweight: Runs as a container within your cluster with minimal overhead compared to Rancher or OpenShift.
+• Lightweight: Runs as a tiny container within your cluster with minimal operational overhead compared to OpenShift.

 Potential Weaknesses:

-• Enterprise Depth: While it has added RBAC and governance, it lacks the deep fleet automation and policy engines of Rafay or Rancher.
+• Enterprise Depth: While it has added RBAC, it lacks the deep fleet automation, FinOps, and policy engines required by massive enterprises.

 9. Platform9